- How to use Complexity Explorer (video)

 9 What is the Santa Fe Institute?

-The Santa Fe Institute is a private, not-for-profit, independent research and education center, founded in 1984, devoted to the interdisciplinary study of complex systems.
+The Santa Fe Institute is a private, not-for-profit, independent research and education center, founded in 1984, devoted to the interdisciplinary study of complexity science.

 10 How can I contribute to this project?

-There are several ways to contribute: by submitting content to be included on the site, by helping to subtitle our videos in your native langauge, by giving us your feedback, and by making a donation to help support this project.
+There are several ways to contribute: by submitting content to be included on the site, by helping to subtitle our videos in your native language, by giving us your feedback, by making a donation to help support this project, and by leaving reviews on our course listings on Class Central.
 For detailed information, go to our Get Involved page.

 HOW TO USE COMPLEXITY EXPLORER